-The Company currently holds three projects in the United-States of America.
-The Pyramid Project in southwest Alaska situated on Native land hosts an historical inferred copper resource with excellent exploration upside.
-The San Diego Project, also located in the Alaskan Peninsula is an early stage exploration project displaying anomalous gold and copper values in rock, soil and stream sediment samples.
-The Company also has the Contact Project in northeastern Nevada that encloses a copper resource with a recent, positive historical prefeasibility study.
-All the properties present a style of mineralisation characteristic of porphyry copper systems.
+The Pyramid and San Diego Bay Projects are located on the Alaska Peninsula on private property with the subsurface controlled by the Aleut Native Corporation, an Alaska Native-owned corporation.
+Pyramid hosts an inferred copper resource with excellent exploration upside.
+The San Diego Project, located adjacent and due East of Pyramid, is an early stage exploration project displaying anomalous gold and copper values in rock, soil and stream sediment samples.
+The Company also owns the Contact Copper Oxide Project located in northeastern Nevada that has a copper resource from an historical prefeasibility study (2013).